flipboxfactory/saml-idp/docs/access-control.md

 # Access Control

-Login can be controlled to specific Service Providers (SP) based on Craft user groups.
-These controls are found under the "Configure" tab in the SP configuration.
+SAML Login access can be controlled at the Service Providers (SP) based on Craft user groups.
+These controls are found under the "Configure" tab in individual SP configuration.
 A number of combinations can be used but "Allow Any" and "No Group Assigned" are checked first, in that order.
+If the user is denied, an exception will be thrown with a HTTP status code of 403.

 ## Allow Any
 Toggling "Allow Any" will let any user login to the SP.